picmi/help/docs/business/about-picmi/understanding-workflow-items.md

-# Understanding workflow reusable content
+# Understanding workflow Library Items

 PICMI [workflows](understanding-workflows.md) are built by combining structure with reusable content.

 The workflow itself controls the participant journey: which pages they see, which items appear on each page, and the order those items appear in.
-The wording, questions, contracts, images, and videos sit underneath that structure as reusable building blocks.
+The wording, questions, contracts, images, videos, and information sit underneath that structure as reusable **Library Items**.

 :::prompt
 The key goal is **consistency across workflows through reuse**.
-When the same question, contract, content block, or file is needed in more than one place, link to the shared version instead of making a separate copy.
+When the same question, information field, contract, content block, or file is needed in more than one place, link to the shared Library Item instead of making a separate copy.
 :::

 ## The Workflow Structure